Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Relation between hybrid microcanonical and canonical ensembles

 \subsection{Connection between the canonical and microcanonical ensembles}

-Once that the full compound system S+R is described, our interest is to analyze the resulting ensemble for the hybrid system S. In order to do so, we will work under the assumption that the reservoir is large enough so that, for any $\xi \in M_C^S$ such that $\iota(\xi) \neq \emptyset$, there exists at least one state of the compound system with energy $e^T = e^S + e^R \in [E, E + \epsilon]$.
-The marginal hybrid density matrix can thus be obtained by tracing out the quantum degrees of freedom corresponding to the reservoir R \cite{Cohen-Tannoudji2020}, which can be computed directly as the projectors of the compound system S+R are separable: \begin{widetext}
+Once that the full compound system $S+R$ is described, our interest is to analyze the resulting ensemble for the hybrid system $S$.
+To do so, we will work under the assumption that the reservoir is large enough so that, for any $\xi \in M_C^S$ such that $\iota(\xi) \neq \emptyset$, there exists at least one state of the compound system with energy $e^T = e^S + e^R \in [E, E + \epsilon]$.
+The marginal hybrid density matrix can thus be obtained by tracing out the quantum degrees of freedom corresponding to the reservoir $R$ \cite{Cohen-Tannoudji2020}, which can be computed directly as the projectors of the compound system $S+R$ are separable: \begin{widetext}

 \end{widetext} with $\mathbb{I}^S$ the identity operator on $\mathcal{H}^S$ and $\Omega^R_i$ the number of states of the reservoir whose energy is $e^T-e^{S,\xi}_{i}$, for each possible $i$ at $\xi \in M_C$ and every $e^T \in [E, E + \epsilon]$.